 But there’s a catch.
 You know that the insights needed are tough to derive from a simple survey or a tracker.
 At best, surveys track the outcome of these changes.
 They don’t explore the underlying causes.
 In particular, they don’t work well for getting at the profound shifts in emotion, attitude and motivation that COVID-19 has created.

 To uncover the rich insights you're looking for, you need qualitative research.
 In particular, you need face-to-face qualitative research, giving you real, undistracted quality time with people which will lead to the insights that underpin your strategy.
-Focus groups and other in-person research allows for open-ended and iterative questions to allow consumers themselves to explore their newly formed ideas and affinities.
+Focus groups and other in-person research allow for open-ended and iterative questions to allow consumers themselves to explore their newly formed ideas and affinities.

 Face-to-face qualitative research in a pandemic presents challenges, of course.
 We reopened our best-in-class research facilities when we were sure in-person research was as safe for your research partners, clients and our respondents to use our facilities with complete peace of mind.